DaoCloud/DaoCloud-docs/docs/en/docs/install/index.md

 ## Install DCE Community

-The installation process of DCE 5.0 DCE Community is as follows:
+The installation process of DCE Community is as follows:

 ```mermaid
 flowchart TB